-The University Archives serves as the institutional memory of UNCSA, collecting records of enduring historical value dating from the School's founding in 1963 to the present.
+The UNCSA Archives serves as the institutional memory of the University, collecting records of enduring historical value dating from its founding in 1963 to the present.
 The holdings of the Archives include minutes, reports, departmental files, personal and official correspondence, publications, posters, sound and video recordings, programs, and photographic materials, among others.

 (Campus concept sketch, October 1966.
 Sketch by Sanford Hirshen and Slim Van der Ryn, architects.
-Photograph Collection, University Archives, University of North Carolina School of the Arts.)
+Photograph Collection, UNCSA Archives, University of North Carolina School of the Arts.)